Blueberry Cove Half Marathon

 Other locations to watch are in Port Clyde.
 Parking can sometimes be a problem, so please use good judgment and don’t use business parking lots.

-For those more ambitious, the parking lot is within 1.5 – 2 miles from Marshall Point Light, another water stop, and porta potty stop.
-This road will be closed to road traffic because it is an out and back for the runners, so please use common sense while walking this route, remember, these folks are in a race not an obstacle course competition!
+For those more ambitious, the parking lot is within 1.5 – 2 miles from Marshall Point Light, another water stop, and a porta-potty stop.
+This road will be closed to road traffic because it is an out and back for the runners, so please use common sense while walking this route, remember, these folks are in a race, not an obstacle course competition!

 The best suggestion we can give is to contact us ahead of time and volunteer at a water station.
 They will be located every two miles along the route and offer first-hand viewing.
 Maps will be available.

-Midcoast Maine has many choices to pick from including campgrounds, bed & breakfasts, hotels, motels, inns and cottages.
-Visit www.therealmaine.com for local listings.
+Midcoast Maine has many choices to pick from including campgrounds, bed & breakfasts, hotels, motels, inns, and cottages.
+Visit the St. George Business Alliance or Penobscot Bay Chamber for local listings.
 There are also a limited number of cabins available on site.

 Blueberry Cove Camp.
-Simple rustic cabins located just steps away from Race Headquarters and the dinning hall.
+Simple rustic cabins are located just steps away from Race Headquarters and the dining hall.
 Cabins are bunkhouse style with multiple beds per cabin.
 Some cabins have their own bathroom while others use a common bathhouse.
 Five private cabins have double beds.
 Lodging is available either dorm-style or by renting all the beds in one cabin which is great for friends and family.
 Campers must provide their own sheets or sleeping bag.
-Price: $20 per night / per person for a group cabin; $25 for private (2 person) cabins; $15 for space to set up your own tent.
-You can register for cabin or tent space during the online race registration process.
+Price: $20 per night / per person for a group cabin; $25 for private (2-person) cabins per night/per person; $10 per night/per person for space to set up your own tent.
+You can register for a cabin or tent space during the online race registration process.